hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ![phantom_peak](../img/H1hesc_Nanog_Rep1_chr12_aln.png)

-**MAYBE TAKE THIS OUT?** The cross correlation peak shows the highest cross-correlation at fragment length 105, similar to what we found running spp.
+The cross correlation peak shows the highest cross-correlation at fragment length 105, **How does this compare to the one we generated using MACS?**.
 The Nanog rep1 has a high NSC value (greater than 1.1), indicating that Nanog rep1 exhibits good signal to noise and a fair number of peaks.
 The RSC and quality tags further indicate good chip signal and a quality IP, yielding a very high quality tag (>2).
 Based on these metrics, Nanog rep1 looks good for further analysis.

 ## Quality assessment using *deepTools*